Global Literacy Communities: Gateways to Culture and Language

 Deadline to Apply: July 15, 2020

-Worlds of Words and CERCLL are excited to announce a second round of grants in the Global Literacy Communities project.
+Worlds of Words and CERCLL are excited to announce a second round of grants in the Global Literacy Communities project (one of CERCLL’s Professional Learning Online Network Spaces, or PLONS).
 These $1000 grants support communities in the use of global literature and world languages to build intercultural understanding.
 Global children’s and young adult literature provides an opportunity for teachers and students to explore understandings about global cultures that go beyond surface information to explore the values and ways of living as well as languages within those cultures.
 Public interest in global education creates a potential space for innovation within K-12 classrooms.
 Engaging in that innovation within a professional community provides support and challenge through dialogue and shared explorations.
 These grants are funded by CERCLL, Worlds of Words, the Center for Middle Eastern Studies, and the Center for Latin American Studies.

 Grant period: August 2020-June 2021

 - 8 literacy communities will be funded from August 2020-June 2021.
 These communities can be elementary, middle, and/or high school educators.
 The community can involve university educators but must focus on K-12 classrooms in the U.S.

 - Any literacy community of 5-10 educators can apply.
 The group of educators can be school-based, district-based, community-based, or a university-school collaboration.